TechRetreat/2015/hackathon/prizes.md

 ## Main prizes

+**1st place**
-**1st place** - Fitbit Flex wristbands for two team members, Sony SRS-X11 bluetooth speakers for the other two team members
+ - Fitbit Flex wristbands for two team members
+ - Sony SRS-X11 bluetooth speakers for the other two team members
+ - Admission to Hack the North

 **2nd place** - Chromecasts for each team member